Operational Risk:

 Transparency Score: NA / 100

-There is no explicit military doctrine that would address corruption as a strategic issue for operations.
-Therefore, this indicator has been marked Not Applicable.
+There is no explicit military doctrine that would address corruption as a strategic issue on operations.
+The sub-section is left as non-applicable [1][2].

 Explore